COM6012/ScalableML/Lab 10 - Scalable ML on Cloud.md

 #### Step 3 — Feature Engineering and Sampling

-> **⏱ Note:** The cells in this step will take **2–4 minutes** to run on Databricks Free Edition.
+> **Note:** The cells in this step will take **2–4 minutes** to run on Databricks Free Edition.
 This is expected behaviour.
 Spark uses lazy evaluation — no computation happens when transformations are defined.
 Execution is triggered by the first `.count()` call, at which point Spark applies all filters, computes new columns, splits the data, and samples it in a single pass.
 Allow the cell to complete before moving on.

 ```python
 feature_cols = [